 They carry diseases and can be very destructive to their surroundings.
 They Invade our homes, contaminate food, damage property, and spread disease.
 In fact, there are not many nice things we can say about a rat!

 Rats reproduce at a staggering rate, and each female rat can give birth to nearly 2000 babies per year.
-The entire gestation period is approximately four weeks which means you can soon become overrun with rats.
+The entire gestation period is approximately four weeks, so you can soon become overrun with rats.
 As soon as you think you’ve got a rat infestation, it would be best if you got it under control as quickly as possible.
-Rats have no mating season and can fall pregnant on average seven times a year delivering approximately eight to ten baby rats per litter.
-The average life span of an adult rat is one year, however, rats that live indoors can live as long as three years.
+Rats have no mating season and can fall pregnant on average seven times a year, delivering approximately eight to ten baby rats per litter.
+The average life span of an adult rat is one year.
+However, rats that live indoors can live as long as three years.

 What does a rat need to survive?

 Prevention is better than cure when getting rid of rats, so let’s talk about what a rat needs to survive, thrive and reproduce.